medic/cht-docs/content/en/apps/guides/messaging/rapidpro.md

 Log in to your RapidPro dashboard, go to the globals page (`/globals/`) and create two globals with the following data:

 - name: `cht_url`, value: `https://<your-cht-instance-host>/api/v1/sms/radpidpro/incoming-messages`.
-The instance host should not include basic authentication.
+For security the instance host **must not** include basic authentication.
 - name: `cht_api_key`, value: `<cht_api_key>`

-The names of these two globals are flexible, but in this document we will keep referring at the names defined above.
+The names of these two global variables are arbitrary, but in this document we will keep referring to the names defined above.

 Then visit the RapidPro workspace settings page (`/org/home/`) and check your RapidPro API token (we'll refer to this as the `rapidpro_api_key`).